minprog/programmeren-1/exercises/variables/content.md

 After watching, take your Programming Basics book and do all exercises from chapters 1, 2 and 3.
 It's important to do the exercises by hand (on paper), without using a calculator!
 When done like that, you'll develop a little bit of intuition about the basic calculations that are part of many computer programs.
 You will need it for the next module.

 After completing your practice exercises you can take an online test.
 We intend you to make it without errors.
-If you fail the online test (it has 13 questions), you should probably try to take it again (and discuss your wrong answers on Ed!).
+When you fail the online test (it has 13 questions), you should probably try to take it again (and discuss your wrong answers on Ed!).

 [Take test A now](https://practice.mprog.nl/entry/prog1)